 Employers should verify the age of all minors in their employ.
 You should obtain an age certificate issued by the Wage and Hour division of the Department of Labor to comply with federal law.
 Some states may also require either the employer or the minor to obtain work permits through the state's Department of Labor.

-Small business owner and managers tend to wear a lot of hats, but the complexities and high stakes of employment law matters are often best left to the experts.
+Small business owners and managers tend to wear a lot of hats, but the complexities and high stakes of employment law matters are often best left to the experts.
 Consider meeting with an employment law attorney in your area if you have additional questions about hiring minors at your company.
-Get started today with a free legal evaluation of your small business needs.